 Jeremy D. Protas counsels clients on all types of patent-related matters, while focusing on securing patents in diverse technologies including process control, wireless communication, business methods, medical devices, and bioinformatics.
 His experience developing transmitters for NASA’s Deep Space Network at the Jet Propulsion Laboratory and designing and testing mobile telephony infrastructure at Motorola Inc., contributes to his keen understanding of the interface between intellectual property law and engineering environments in both public and private sectors.
 Mr. Protas employs this understanding to develop and execute strategies that protect his clients' patent interests.
-As a result, his clients value the integration of skilled legal advice and vigorous advocacy with his understanding of their technologies and their businesses.
+Clients rely on Jeremy’s integration of skilled legal advice and vigorous advocacy with his understanding of their technologies and their businesses.

-Mr. Protas was selected for inclusion in the Illinois Rising Stars® lists in 2014 and 2015, which features outstanding young attorneys in the state of Illinois.
+Mr. Protas was recognized by and included in the Illinois Rising Stars® lists in 2014 and 2015, which features outstanding young attorneys in the state of Illinois.
 Mr. Protas received recognition as one of the Minority Corporate Counsel Association’s (MCCA) 2013 Rising Stars, and in 2012 he was named one of the Best LGBT Lawyers Under 40 by the National LGBT Bar Association.
-Additionally, Mr. Protas was selected for inclusion as an “Emerging Lawyer” in the 2015 and 2016 editions of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois.
+Additionally, Mr. Protas was selected for inclusion as an “Emerging Lawyer” in the 2015, 2016, and 2017 editions of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois.

 - Developed and implemented a complex, prosecution strategy, involving over a dozen patent applications, to secure international patent protection for improvements to process control systems representing both a major paradigm shift in process control technology and millions of dollars of investment by the client.